 It’s a lot to process.

-As your business starts to pivot strategies during COVID-19 and other future disruptive events, keep these four methods of communication in mind:
+As your business is adapting communication during disruptive events, keep these 4 methods of communication in mind:

 In times of uncertainty, clarity is key.
 What’s the first thing someone does to get information about a company?
 They go straight to their website.
 So it is imperative to explicitly state any relevant news at the top of each page of your website.
 Include anything from changes in hours of operation, company policies and any other critical information of which your customer should be made aware.